 David H. Aaron (Co-Director) has been Professor of Hebrew Bible and History of Interpretation at HUC-JIR, Cincinnati since 1998.
 He earned his Ph.D. from the department of Near Eastern and Judaic Studies at Brandeis University and rabbinic ordination from HUC-JIR, Cincinnati.
 He has held fellowships at Hebrew University and Universität Tübingen and taught at Wellesley College and Hebrew College.
 He is the author of Biblical Ambiguities: Metaphor, Semantics, and Divine Imagery, Etched in Stone: The Emergence of the Decalogue, and several scholarly articles as well as a novel and a play.
 There is a long legacy of music education and performance in his life, going to back to his maternal great-grandfather and grandfather, who were cantors and composers in Reform synagogues in Germany.

-David Ellenson (Editorial Director) is Chancellor Emeritus at HUC-JIR.
-He earned his Ph.D. from Columbia University and was ordained as a rabbi at HUC-JIR in 1977.
+David Ellenson (Editorial Director), Ph.D., Columbia University, is Director of the Schusterman Center for Israel Studies and visiting professor in the Department of Near Eastern and Judaic Studies at Brandeis University and Chancellor Emeritus at HUC-JIR (where he was ordained as rabbi in 1977).
 Internationally recognized for his publications and research in the areas of Jewish religious thought, ethics, and modern Jewish history, his twelve years as President was distinguished by his devotion to sustaining HUC-JIR’s academic excellence.
 His book, After Emancipation: Jewish Religious Responses to Modernity, won the National Jewish Book Council’s award as outstanding book in Jewish Thought in 2005.
-Pledges of Jewish Allegiance: Conversion, Law, and Policymaking in Nineteenth- and Twentieth-Century Orthodox Responsa, co-authored with Daniel Gordis, was published by Stanford University Press in 2012, and his newest book, Jewish Meaning in a World of Choice, appeared in September of 2014 in the Jewish Publication Society’s Scholar of Distinction Series.
+Pledges of Jewish Allegiance: Conversion, Law, and Policymaking in Nineteenth- and Twentieth-Century Orthodox Responsa, co-authored with Daniel Gordis, was published by Stanford University Press in 2012, and his newest book, Jewish Meaning in a World of Choice, appeared in 2014 in the Jewish Publication Society’s Scholar of Distinction Series.

 Sharon Gillerman (Editorial Director) is Associate Professor of Jewish History at HUC-JIR, Los Angeles.
 She received her Ph.D. from the University of California, Los Angeles in 1996 and has served as visiting professor at Brandeis University, UCLA, the University of Hamburg, and Harvard University.
 Her research focuses on modern German and central European Jewish history, with a particular interest in gender history, cultural studies, popular culture, and transnational history.
 She is the author of Germans into Jews: Remaking the Jewish Social Body in the Weimar Republic, which won the 2012 Book Award from the Pacific Coast Branch of the American Historical Association, and co-editor (with Benjamin Baader and Paul Lerner) of Jewish Masculinities: German Jews, Gender and History.